Apache Flink, DataStream API, Stream Processing, Transformations, Windowing

 The DataStream API is Apache Flink's foundational interface for building streaming applications.
 It provides a declarative programming model that abstracts the complexities of distributed stream processing while offering precise control over state management, time semantics, and fault tolerance.

 Unlike batch processing frameworks that operate on bounded datasets, the DataStream API is designed for continuous, unbounded streams of data.
 This makes it suitable for use cases such as real-time analytics, fraud detection, event-driven applications, and IoT data processing.
-The API supports both Java and Scala, allowing developers to write type-safe transformations that Flink optimizes and executes across distributed clusters.
+The API supports Java, Scala, and Python (PyFlink), allowing developers to write type-safe transformations that Flink optimizes and executes across distributed clusters.

 Core Concepts and Architecture